Approximately one-third of British with digestive issues say their symptoms flare up during the Christmas period

 The study indicates a trend towards dietary modification in January, with 26% of respondents planning to increase fruit and vegetable consumption, 25% intending to enhance physical activity, and 20% aiming to reduce sugar intake.

-Read more here.
+Read more about the original research here.